Revisiting Parameter Sharing in Multi-Agent Deep Reinforcement Learning: Theoretical Results

-Given the apparent performance benefits of parameter sharing, it is desirable to be able to apply it to as many types of environments as possible.
-The two main limitations of parameter sharing are that it can only apply to cooperative environments (or cooperative sets of agents in an environment), and that it can only work for ``homogenous'' sets of agents~\citep{gupta2017cooperative}.

-A group of agents is \emph{homogeneous} if the policy of one can be traded with another without affecting outcomes.
-Formally, homogeneous agents are agents which have identical action spaces, observation spaces, and reward functions, and for which the transition function is symmetric with respect to permutations of the actions.
-If agents are not homogeneous, they're said to be heterogeneous.
+In this section, we call the agents of a POSG \emph{homogeneous} if they can be reordered into any other order without changing the behavior of the POSG.
+Formally we chose to define this as meaning all agents have identical action spaces, observation spaces, and reward functions, and that the transition function is symmetric with respect to permutations on the actions input.
+If a POSG is not homogeneous, we definite it to be heterogeneous.

-However, the challenge of heterogeneous groups of agents can be addressed, as per our intuition in \autoref{sec:intro}.
-The first challenge is that the policy must have an idea what agent (or kind of agent) it's seeing.
-This can be done by overlaying the agent on an image, appending the value to a vector observation, vel sim.
+Parameter sharing has been traditionally seen as a technique that can only be used in games with homogeneous agents because of the fact that a single neural network is learned and shared among all agents.
+However, in this section we present a novel method of modifying the observation spaces, and prove that it can allow for the use of parameter sharing in the case of heterogeneous agents.